-reasons for the appearance of sexual heresia Everyone is familiar with the common cold that appears on thelips.
-However, few know the consequences that can be caused by the herpes simplex virus.
-In the medical classification, 2 types of herpes simplex virus are known.
-HSV-1 (the first type) affects in the majority of the skin and mucous membrane of the lips, nose, eyes and other organs, and HSV-2 (the second type) - genital organs.
+Everyone is familiar with the cold that appears onlips.
+However, few people know the consequences that can be caused by the herpes simplex virus.
+In the medical classification, there are 2 types of herpes simplex virus.
+HSV-1 (the first type) affects mostly the skin and mucous membrane of the lips, nose, eyes and other organs, and HSV-2 (the second type) - the genitals.
 This is genital herpes.
-At present, due to the wide spread of oral-genital contacts, there are frequent cases when this type of herpes is caused by the HSV-1 virus.
-According to medical international centers, about 80% of the world's population is infected with the herpes simplex virus, in addition, most of them are asymptomatic carriers.
+Currently, due to the widespread use of oral-genital contacts, cases are becoming more frequent when this type of herpes is caused by the HSV-1 virus.
+According to international medical centers, about 80% of the world's population is infected with the herpes simplex virus, in addition, the majority of them are asymptomatic carriers.
 And only 20% of infected people are familiar with certain clinical manifestations of herpes.

 Ways of transmission of genital herpes

-Genital herpes belongs to the categorysexually transmitted diseases.
-Infection occurs not only from a person who suffers from rashes on the genitals (relapse), but also in the absence of characteristic manifestations of the disease, which is observed with asymptomatic virus carrying and atypical forms.
-Infection is possible and with oral-genital contacts.
-The transfer of infection by household means is extremely rare.
+Genital herpes is classified assexually transmitted diseases.
+Infection occurs not only from a person who suffers from genital rashes (relapse), but also in the absence of characteristic manifestations of the disease, which is observed in asymptomatic virus carriage and atypical forms.
+Infection is also possible during oral-genital contacts.
+Transmission of infection by household means is extremely rare.
 The highest incidence rate is observed in the age group of 20-29 years.
-The herpes virus can live in the body throughout life.
-During the inter-recessive period, it is located in the nervous system and does not manifest itself, so patients, often unaware of the presence of the disease, can become a source of infection for sexual partners.
-In addition to the sexual mode of transmission of genital herpes, infection is possible when the child passes through the birth canal during childbirth or through the placenta of a sick mother.
-In some cases, human infection can occur in the absence of sexual contact: infection in this case is the result of non-compliance with personal hygiene, when a person with dirty hands transfers the herpes simplex virus from the lips to his genitals.
-Herpes simplex virus, which once penetrated the body through microtraumas to the skin and mucous membrane of the genital organs, remains in the body for life.
-A person who has strong immunity, leading the right way of life, may never know about the presence of the virus in the body and not to get acquainted with the clinical signs of the disease.
-However, with the factors favorable to infection (severe fatigue, stress, hypothermia, colds, overheating in the sun, mental and physical trauma, prolonged alcoholic intoxication, hormonal changes), the virus becomes more active and the genital herpes exacerbation.
-The most serious complication of genital herpes is herpes of newborns, when the infection of the child passes from the mother during childbirth.
-The likelihood of transmission of the herpes virus to newborns is increased if the mother is infected in the last 3 months of pregnancy.
+The herpes virus is able to live in the body throughout life.
+In the interrelapse period, it is located in the nervous system and does not manifest itself, so patients, often unaware of the presence of the disease, can become a source of infection for sexual partners.
+In addition to the sexual transmission of genital herpes, infection is possible when a child passes through the birth canal during childbirth or the fetus through the placenta of a sick mother.
+In some cases, a person can become infected without sexual contact: infection in this case is the result of poor personal hygiene, when a person transfers the herpes simplex virus from their lips to their genitals with dirty hands.
+The herpes simplex virus, which has once entered the body through microtrauma to the skin and mucous membrane of the genitals, remains in the body for life.
+A person with a strong immune system and a healthy lifestyle may never know about the presence of the virus in the body and not become familiar with the clinical signs of the disease.
+However, with factors favorable for infection (severe fatigue, stress, hypothermia, colds, overheating in the sun, mental and physical trauma, prolonged alcohol intoxication, hormonal changes), the virus is activated and genital herpes worsens.
+The most severe complication of genital herpes is herpes in newborns, when the child is infected by the mother during childbirth.
+The probability of transmitting the herpes virus to newborns increases if the mother became infected in the last 3 months of pregnancy.
 Infection of newborns leads to serious disorders of the child's nervous system, blindness and even death.
-If it was found that during pregnancy in a future mother the herpetic infection passed into the active phase, then the method of delivery by caesarean section is recommended, in order to avoid the passage of the fetus through the birth canal.
-In adults, genital herpes does not cause disruption of the internal organs and does not provoke infertility.
-This disease is the least dangerous among all those who are sexually transmitted.
-The question of how to treat genital herpes is topical, because it brings a lot of suffering to the patient during exacerbation, worsens his emotional and psychological state, reduces the working capacity of a person.
-In addition, the infection facilitates infection with HIV and provokes the transition of HIV into AIDS. ways of transmission of genital herpes
+If it was established that during pregnancy the expectant mother's herpes infection entered the active phase, then a cesarean section is recommended to avoid the passage of the fetus through the birth canal.
+In adults, genital herpes does not cause disruption of internal organs and does not provoke infertility.
+This disease is the least dangerous of all those that are sexually transmitted.
+The question of how to treat genital herpes is relevant because it brings a lot of suffering to the patient during an exacerbation, worsens his emotional and psychological state, reduces the person's ability to work.
+In addition, the infection facilitates infection with HIV and provokes the transition of HIV to AIDS.

 Genital herpes: symptoms of infection

-In medical practice, several stages are distinguishedcourse of the disease: primary genital herpes, in which the disease manifests itself for the first time, and secondary - subsequent cases of disease and relapse.
-In most cases, relapses are easier in comparison with the primary manifestation of genital herpes.
+In medical practice, several are distinguishedstages of the disease: primary genital herpes, when the disease manifests itself for the first time, and secondary - subsequent cases of the disease and relapses.
+In most cases, relapses are milder compared to the primary manifestation of genital herpes.
 The first signs of genital herpes appear 2-14 days after infection (in case of weakened immunity).
 It shows its presence in the body by itching, burning, swelling in the genital area.
-In addition, the course of the disease is accompanied by a rise in temperature, general malaise, headache, a condition that resembles a cold or flu, periodic numbness, aches in the upper thigh, back pain or buttocks, drawing pains in the scrotum or perineum.
-Within a few days, small vesicles are formed on the mucous membrane of the genitals and skin, the inner surface of the thighs, buttocks, in the urethra, the cervix of the uterus, which are filled with a clear liquid.
-After the bursting of the vesicles in their place, painful sores appear, causing severe suffering to the patient.
-The healing of sores occurs in a week, leaving no traces behind.
-Relapses are accompanied by similar symptoms, except for fever, headache and general malaise.
-The area of rashes is smaller and they heal faster.
-Relapse provokes any infectious diseases, hypothermia and emotional stress.
-Relapses can occur with different frequency from 2 times a month to 1 time per year.
-After the first episode, genital herpes can occur without visible clinical manifestations.
+In addition, the course of the disease is accompanied by a rise in temperature, general malaise, headache, a condition that resembles a cold or flu, periodic numbness, aches in the upper thigh, pain in the lower back or buttocks, nagging pain in the scrotum or perineum.
+Within a few days, small blisters filled with clear liquid form on the mucous membrane of the genitals and skin, inner thighs, buttocks, urethra, and cervix.
+After the blisters burst, painful ulcers appear in their place, causing severe suffering to the patient.
+The ulcers heal within a week, leaving no traces.
+Relapses are accompanied by similar symptoms, with the exception of fever, headache, and general malaise.
+The area of the rash is smaller and it heals faster.
+Relapse is provoked by any infectious diseases, hypothermia, and emotional stress.
+Relapses can occur with varying frequency from 2 times a month to 1 time per year.
+After the first episode, genital herpes can proceed without visible clinical manifestations.
 In addition, genital herpes has very vague symptoms that are similar to other diseases.
-Therefore, many women are treated for a long time from cracks in the vaginal area, thus persistently recurrent thrush, cystitis, painful urination of an undetermined nature.
-The above described form of the course of herpes is found in women whose rashes are localized inside the vagina and on the cervix, and are not visible to the naked eye. diagnosis of the disease
+Therefore, many women are treated for a long time for cracks in the vaginal area, thereby persistently recurring thrush, cystitis, painful urination of an indefinite nature.
+The above-described form of herpes occurs in women whose rashes are localized inside the vagina and on the cervix, and are not visible to the naked eye.

 Diagnosis of genital herpes